girder/viime/README.md

 ---------------

 This project includes a `Pipfile` to help set up a virtual environment for VIIME.
+Python 3.7 is required.
 To set up the virtual environment

 ```sh
 pipenv install